How does a car's cruise control system function?

 It is important for drivers to always remain attentive and ready to intervene if necessary, as cruise control is not a self-driving feature and does not account for other vehicles, road conditions, or unexpected obstacles.

-by clifford.walsh , 6 months ago
+by clifford.walsh , a year ago

 @rachelle